emscripten-core/emscripten-fastcomp/docs/PNaClLangRef.rst

 Integer values for these computations and memory orderings are defined in ``"llvm/IR/NaClAtomicIntrinsics.h"``.

+The ``@llvm.nacl.atomic.fence.all`` intrinsic is equivalent to the ``@llvm.nacl.atomic.fence`` intrinsic with sequentially consistent ordering and compiler barriers preventing most non-atomic memory accesses from reordering around it.

 .. note::

     These intrinsics allow PNaCl to support C11/C++11 style atomic operations as well as some legacy GCC-style ``__sync_*`` builtins while remaining stable as the LLVM codebase changes.
 The user isn't expected to use these intrinsics directly.

 .. code-block:: llvm